adrian154/blog/public/blogposts/renderer/blogpost.md

 ![the triangle, now shifted to origin and with edges e1 and e2 highlighted](coordinate-system.png)

 All that we've really done is stretch the coordinate space so that the first triangle becomes the second.
 (If I were better at Desmos I would animate this, but I don't know how, so you'll just have to imagine).
-In formal terms, we've applied a [linear transformation](https://en.wikipedia.org/wiki/Linear_map), which means that the new coordinate system is *isomorphic* to the first one.
-Thus, $u + v \leq 1$ still holds for all the points of our new triangle.
+But since this transformation is linear, pretty much all the properties of the original space are preserved.

 By now, you might have a sense of where this is going.
-To check if the intersection point is contained within the triangle, all we have to do is compute the point's barycentric coordinates and check if $u + v \leq 1$.
+To check if the intersection point is contained within the triangle, all we have to do is compute the point's coordinates in our skewed system and check if $u + v \leq 1$.

+So, let us put these concepts to practice.
+We have a triangle defined by vectors $A, B, C$.
+Let's pick $A$ to act as the origin, so our two edges are given by $e_1 = B-A$ and $e_2 = C-A$.
+Similarly, the point where our ray intersects with the plane is given by $(O-A) + tD$ (we subtract $A$ from $O$ to reflect the fact that $A$ is the origin of our new coordinate system).
 So, the problem becomes how to determine $t$, $u$, and $v$ so that

-$$O' + tD = ue_1 + ve_2$$
+$$(O-A) + tD = ue_1 + ve_2$$

 or

-$$-tD + ue_1 + ve_2 = O'$$
+$$-tD + ue_1 + ve_2 = (O-A)$$

-where $O' = O - A$.
-Remember that in our barycentric coordinate system the origin is at vertex $A$.

-There is a unique solution to this system, since there are three equations (one for $x$, $y$, and $z$) and three unknowns.
+This one equation is actually three separate equations in disguise, since we're dealing with 3-component vectors.
+Because there are three equations for our three unknowns, then we may be able to find a unique solution.
 We can represent this as a matrix multiplication:

 $$
 \begin{bmatrix}